alejandrovelez243/Backend-Test-Alejandro/README.md

 ### Postman documentation
 To read the documentation you should download the documentation/* and import into postman.

+### Celery

+Create a celery beat periodic task with crontab minutes=*/x and hours=8-11 to run it every X time, you decide it, and between 8 and 10 of the morning

 ### About building local environment with Linux systems